confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 * Multiparty computation
 * Machine learning training & inferencing
-* Addressing the actual and perceived risks of computing in the public clouds
+* Addressing the risks of computing in public clouds and high-risk locations
 * Entrusting confidential data to SaaS providers
 * Insider threats, and other reasons for protecting data-in-use